Pumpkin Cream Cheese Muffins

 • To make the topping, combine all ingredients in a small bowl and mix until incorporated.

-• In the bowl of a stand mixer, beat sugars, oil and pumpkin puree until smooth.
-Add vanilla and one egg, mix.
+• In the bowl of a stand mixer, beat the sugars, oil, and pumpkin puree until smooth.
+Add the vanilla and one egg, then mix.
 Add the second egg and mix until combined.

-• In a medium size mixing bowl, whisk together flour, salt, baking powder, baking soda, cinnamon and pumpkin pie spice.
-With mixing speed on low, gradually and to wet ingredients.
+• In a medium-sized mixing bowl, whisk together the dry ingredients—flour, salt, baking powder, baking soda, cinnamon, and pumpkin pie spice.
+With mixing speed on low, gradually add the dry ingredients to the wet ingredients.
 Mix until smooth.

-• Scoop batter into liners filling ¼ of the way full.
-Place a gum ball sized dollop of filling in each, then cover with remaining batter until each liner is filled ¾ of the way full.
+• Scoop the muffin batter into the liners, filling each ¼ of the way full.
+Place a gum ball-sized dollop of filling in each, then cover with the remaining batter until each liner is filled ¾ of the way full.
 Sprinkle with chunks of topping.
-Place in oven and bake for 20-23 minutes or until the tops are golden brown.
-Remove from oven and place pans on a wire rack to cool for 5 minutes before removing muffins and letting them cool on the rack for 15 minutes.
+Place in the oven and bake for 20–23 minutes or until the tops are golden brown.
+Remove from the oven and place the muffin pan on a wire rack to cool for 5 minutes before removing the muffins and letting them cool on the rack for 15 minutes.

 NOTES